 Widgets as a Watch Face

 Note that you can't tap or scroll the watch face widget (as you can when it's running interactively), as the Wear system reserves vertical swipes for its own use.
 Tap interactions are supported, however, as of WW 5.3 and Android Wear 1.3.
-And if you have multiple widgets in WW, we do have an affordance for switching between them that works on most watches, called tap-to-switch.
+And if you have multiple widgets set up, we do have an affordance for switching between them that works on most watches, called tap-to-switch.
 Otherwise, the the last widget that you had open on the watch will appear as your watch face, so you can switch between them by opening the WW app on your watch.

 Wearable Widgets works by sending an image of a widget from your phone to your watch over their shared Bluetooth connection, and it’s unavoidable that this is going to use more power (on both sides) than a simple, self-contained watch face.
 We’re working hard to minimize this as much as possible, but only so much is possible.
 If you want to have the benefit of a widget on your watch, this is one of the tradeoffs.